Whether you’re already a stay at home parent, or considering the possibility, money is a primary concern.

 When deciding to have one parent stay home, your priority is figuring out how to live on less income.

-But you also want to understand that the parent who quits work to stay home is in a vulnerable financial position.
+But you also need to understand that the parent who quits work to stay home is in a vulnerable financial position.

 It’s crucial to set up financial protections for the stay at home parent in case these events occur.

-Here are some monetary protections stay at home parents need to consider to safeguard their financial future.
+Let’s take a look at some monetary protections parents who aren’t working outside the home need to consider to safeguard their financial future.

 Financial Protections Stay at Home Parents Need